Hdoc1509/hrc/react-toggle-theme/README.md

 `--hover-light-bg-color`

-Background color of the icon when `hover` and the theme is `light`.
+Background color of the button when `hover` and the theme is `light`.

 ---

 `--active-light-bg-color`

-Background color of the icon when `click` and the theme is `light`.
+Background color of the button when `click` and the theme is `light`.

 ---

 `--hover-dark-bg-color`

-Background color of the icon when `hover` and the theme is `dark`.
+Background color of the button when `hover` and the theme is `dark`.

 ---

 `--active-dark-bg-color`

-Background color of the icon when `click` and the theme is `dark`.
+Background color of the button when `click` and the theme is `dark`.